psychopy/workshops/source/translators/setUpVersionControl.rst

   - Unlike *forking* it doesn't disassociate anyone
 - It also establishes a connection between your local and online files

-Step 4a: How to start cloning from *GitHub Desktop*
+4a: How to start cloning from *GitHub Desktop*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - create an empty folder in a logical place (i.e., not on your desktop) on your computer (e.g., under ``Documents``)